Suspects in foiled attack on Taylor Swift shows were inspired by Islamic State group, officials say

 Swift is expected to perform at London's Wembley stadium in five concerts between Aug.
 15 and 20 to close the European leg of her record-setting Eras Tour.

+London Mayor Sadiq Khan said that while he understood Vienna's reasons for canceling, "We're going to carry on."
+Khan said the capital's authorities were prepared for shows there following lessons learned from a 2017 attack at an Ariana Grande concert in Manchester, England, that killed 22 people.

-In 2017, an attack at an Ariana Grande concert in Manchester, England, killed 22 people.
-Suicide bomber Salman Abedi set up a knapsack bomb in Manchester Arena at the end of Grande's concert as thousands of young fans were leaving.
-More than 100 people were injured.
-Abedi died in the explosion.
+A suicide bomber had set up a knapsack with explosives in Manchester Arena.
+The bomb detonated at the end of Grande's concert as thousands of young fans were leaving.

 Swift's biggest fear has always been that such large-scale violence could take place at her concerts, the superstar told Elle magazine in 2019 ahead of her Lover Tour, which was ultimately canceled because of the coronavirus pandemic.
-The attack at Grande's concert, as well as a 2017 mass shooting at an outdoor country music festival on the Las Vegas Strip where 58 people were killed and 850 wounded, worried Swift as she prepared to circle the globe.
+The attack at Grande's concert, as well as a 2017 mass shooting at an outdoor country music festival on the Las Vegas Strip where 58 people were killed, worried Swift as she prepared to circle the globe.

 “I was completely terrified to go on (the Lover Tour) this time because I didn’t know how we were going to keep 3 million fans safe over seven months,” she told the magazine.
 “There was a tremendous amount of planning, expense, and effort put into keeping my fans safe.”

-Terrorism expert Magnus Ranstorp, based at the Swedish Defense University in Stockholm, told The Associated Press by phone that any mass public event constitutes a potential threat now, and noted that concerts, like that of Ariana Grande, have been targeted.
+Terrorism expert Magnus Ranstorp, based at the Swedish Defense University in Stockholm, told The Associated Press by phone that any mass public event constitutes a potential threat now.

-“So we shouldn’t be surprised that these extremely popular iconic popstars that attract a massive audience will also attract terrorists that want to create fear and destruction and mayhem, and they target these concerts symbolically, culturally.
-In some ways Taylor Swift — and all these Swifties — is culturally and symbolically representative of the United States.
-She’s an American artist and has a massive, massive following.”
+“So we shouldn’t be surprised that these extremely popular iconic popstars that attract a massive audience will also attract terrorists that want to create fear and destruction and mayhem," he said.

 Dazio and Grieshaber reported from Berlin.
-Associated Press writers Jan M. Olsen in Copenhagen, Denmark; and Vanessa Gera in Warsaw, Poland, contributed to this report.
+Associated Press writers Jan M. Olsen in Copenhagen, Denmark; Vanessa Gera in Warsaw, Poland; and Danica Kirka in London contributed to this report.

 Credit: AP